Starbucks Corporation: A Cash Cow With Significant Growth Potential

 Source: aggdata.com; Seamist Capital Presentation, April 2020

 o New Beverages Introductions.
 SBUX launched two new platforms over the past two years, the Cold Brew platform and the Nitro Cold Brew platform.
-The company plans to further develop these platforms by adding additional novel coffee based beverages to to the platforms.
+The company plans to further develop these platforms by adding additional novel coffee-based beverages to the platforms.
 Given by the growth in transactions over several quarters it appears that beverages surrounding these platforms are popular with customers.

 o Delivery Orders.
-SBUX is now offering delivery of its menu items to customers preferred locations in the U.S. and China.
+SBUX is now offering delivery of its menu items to customers' preferred locations in the U.S. and China.
 It has teamed up with Uber Eats in the U.S. and with Alibaba in China to facilitate the service.
 By the end of F1Q2020, 75% and 85% of SBUX cafes in the U.S. and China offered delivery.
 In the quarter, delivery orders accounted for a modest fraction of revenues in the U.S. whereas in China 9% of total revenues were attributed to delivery orders.
 Although delivery orders have relatively lower margins, they are important as they are for the most part incremental sales and have a higher ticket value.

 o Rewards Program.
-In the U.S., SBUX has 18.9 million 90 day active Starbucks Rewards Program members.
-In China, the company has 10.2 million 90 day active Starbucks Rewards Program members.
+In the U.S., SBUX has 18.9 million 90-day active Starbucks Rewards Program members.
+In China, the company has 10.2 million 90-day active Starbucks Rewards Program members.
 Importantly, Starbucks Rewards Program members are likely to spend more money on their visits to Starbucks cafes.
-The Starbucks Reward Program is simple – it depends on total spend, more the customer spends, the more stars she or he collects.
+The Starbucks Reward Program is simple - it depends on total spend; the more the customer spends, the more stars she or he collects.
 Besides the stars that can be changed for Starbucks products, the Starbucks Rewards Program offers birthday rewards, mobile order and pay, free in store refills, and special offers and events, custom tailored to customer preferences.

 SBUX Rewards App Is Highly Ranked by Customers